OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     // GET api/values
     public async Task<HttpResponseMessage> Get()
     {
-        // TODO 1: Validate the scopes of the access token.
+        // TODO 1: Validate the scopes of the bootstrap token.

         // TODO 2: Assemble all the information that is needed to get a
         //         token for Microsoft Graph using the on-behalf-of flow.